thebearingedge/mini-core/README.md

 ## Execution API

 #### `bootstrap(fn, { inject: [] })`
-Once all dependencies have been registered to a `core` object, it can be started with `core.bootstrap`. `bootstrap` steps through the `core`'s startup phases before executing the optional function argument.
-All registered dependencies will be ready to inject into this function.
+Once all dependencies have been registered or enqueued, the `core` can be started with `core.bootstrap`. `bootstrap` steps through the `core`'s startup phases before executing the optional function argument.
+All dependencies will be ready to inject into this function.

 Examples:
 ```javascript